Therapist Scotty Hixson Photo

 Career:

-I've worked in the counseling field for 13 years in outpatient, inpatient acute care, and residential settings (A.K.A. standard office counseling, mental health hospitals, substance abuse rehabs).
+I've worked in the counseling field for 15 years in outpatient, inpatient acute care, and residential settings (A.K.A. standard office counseling, mental health hospitals, substance abuse rehabs).
 I received my Bachelor's degree in Psychology in 2010 and my Master's degree in Human Relations at the University of Oklahoma in 2015.
 I became a Licensed Professional Counselor in 2020.
-I only work in private practice now and I'm working to release an educational Youtube channel, podcasts, website, and books.

 Professional experience

-Stress, Anxiety Addictions Self esteem, Motivation Coping with life changes
+Stress, Anxiety Addictions Trauma, Abuse Depression Coping with life changes

-Additional areas of focus: Relationship issues, Family conflicts, Trauma and abuse, Grief, Intimacy-related issues, Parenting issues, Career difficulties, Depression, Co-morbidity, Communication problems, Drug and Alcohol Addiction, Family Problems, Fatherhood Issues, Life purpose, Men's issues, Narcissism, Workplace issues
+Additional areas of focus: Relationship issues, Family conflicts, Grief, Intimacy-related issues, Parenting issues, Self esteem, Career difficulties, Co-morbidity, Communication problems, Drug and alcohol addiction, Family problems, Fatherhood issues, Life purpose, Men's issues, Narcissism, Post-traumatic stress, Workplace issues

 Clinical approaches: Client-Centered Therapy, Cognitive Behavioral Therapy (CBT), Mindfulness Therapy, Motivational Interviewing, Solution-Focused Therapy